Italy Digital Nomad Visa Guide (2024)

 • Documents justifying the reasons and duration of your stay in Italy.

-A tourist visa is a perfect option for digital nomads who want to stay in Italy for short periods while they’re waiting for the official Italian digital nomad visa to come into force.
+A tourist visa is a perfect option for digital nomads who want to stay in Italy for short periods.

 If, however, you’re looking for long-term residence, you might want to explore one of the next 2 options.